C++ Eigen

 7.2 Quaternion Storage: wxyz vs xyzw

-This catches everyone exactly once.
-There are two conventions for the order of a unit quaternion's four components, and Eigen uses one in its constructor and the other in its internal storage:
+- Catches everyone exactly once.
+2 conventions for the component order; Eigen uses one in constructor, the other in internal storage:

 | Where | Order |